 One thing I noticed that was different about this relationship was that each time I pushed away my thoughts wandered to my dad.
 This was new.
 This intrigued me.
 This, although devastated with the loss of someone I cared about, motivated me to find out what was stopping me.
 What was so deep inside me that was ruining my chances of getting close and sharing my world with people?

 When I became consistently upset by the loss of this person due to whatever anxiety I was facing, I came across an expert in the anxiety disorder that I was diagnosed with and began to learn more about the core fears I have.
 A fear of loneliness.
 A fear of not belonging.
 A fear of getting close because that means I will be redefining myself and giving up those fears.
 A fear of choices because I wanted to be “right” and perfect.
-A fear of not being good enough.
+A fear of not being good enough, and ultimately, a fear of losing someone else I loved.
 Many of these themes arise as the child of divorced parents, a situation which can make someone feel as if they were adopted and don’t belong.
 There is something to be said about issues children of adopted parents face and how these issues affect their lives.